 As Williams takes us from him teasing her in childhood to their adult selves having deep conversations about choosing between self-gratification and social obligation, you begin to wonder: should I root for them to be a couple, or to break free of each other’s spell?

-Williams suggests proximity is not helping Alma or John.
+Williams suggests proximity helps neither Alma nor John.

 ALMA: I do declare, you haven’t changed in the slightest.
 It used to delight you to embarrass me and it still does!